 The payoff is that you will get to enjoy your exact dream home in the end.

 The amount of work involved in preparing the lot.

-If you are having a basement excavated, this may add to the time involved in site preparation.
-The depth of bedrock, drainage issues after the rough grading, and whether you live in a geographical area that experiences significant winter freezing in the soil may impact the amount of time required to prepare your lot, as well.
+If you are having a basement dug, this may add to the time involved in site preparation.
+The depth of bedrock, drainage issues after the rough grading, and whether you live in an area that experiences significant winter freezing in the soil may impact the amount of time required to prepare your lot, as well.

 Some factors in the time involved in building a home or custom home are out of a builder’s or buyer’s control but others can be managed wisely.
 This will help keep your wait to a minimum as you prepare to move into your amazing new dream home.